microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printusagebyuser-get.md

 ---
-title: Get printUsageSummaryByPrinter
+title: Get printUsageByUser
-description: Retrieve a printer's usage summary for a particular time period.
+description: Retrieve a user's usage summary for a particular time period.
 author: braedenp-msft
 localization_priority: Normal
 ms.prod: universal-print
-ms.date: 2/4/2020
 doc_type: apiPageType
 ---

-# Get printUsageSummaryByPrinter
+# Get printUsageByUser

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a [printer](../resources/printer.md)'s usage summary for a particular time period.
-For descriptions of each of the endpoints, see [printUsageSummaryByPrinter](../resources/printUsageSummaryByPrinter.md).
+Retrieve a user's usage summary for a particular time period.
+See the [printUsageByUser](../resources/printUsageByUser.md) documentation for descriptions of each of the endpoints.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).